William Wirt Adams: Early life and education

-Confederate States Army service
+American Civil War

 In 1861, after Mississippi seceded from the Union, Adams was appointed commissioner from Mississippi to Louisiana.
 As such, he helped the latter to secede from the Union.
-In February of that year, the Confederate States of America formed in Montgomery, Alabama.
+In February of that year, the Confederate States was established in Montgomery, Alabama.
 President Jefferson Davis offered Adams a cabinet position there as Confederate Postmaster General, but he declined.

-After settling his banking interests, he formed and enlisted the Wirt Adams' Cavalry Regiment into the Confederate States Army at Memphis, Tennessee, in August 1861.
+After settling his banking interests, he organized and mustered the Adams' Mississippi Cavalry Regiment into the Confederate service at Memphis, Tennessee, in August 1861.
 Later, in September, his command was ordered to Columbus, Kentucky, and then, in October, to Headquarters, General Albert Sidney Johnston, Bowling Green, Kentucky.
+Adams was promoted to Colonel in October 1861.
 From there they fought a rear-guard action in the Confederate retreat from Kentucky to Nashville, Tennessee, and subsequently to Corinth, Mississippi.

 Later, at the Battle of Shiloh, they were positioned on the extreme right flank of the infantry and fought with it near the Tennessee River at Greer's Ford.
 Then they were on outpost duty during the Siege of Corinth.
 Later, four of the regiment's companies aggressively attacked and pursued Union Army elements for two miles, near Booneville, Mississippi.

-As a colonel, Adams, alongside General Sterling Price, later combined his regiment with an Arkansas regiment under Colonel William F. Slemons at Iuka, Mississippi.
-Upon leaving General Price, Adams captured a trainload of Union Army troops from Corinth.
-His orders next took him to Washington County, Mississippi.
+Adams' Regiment fought at the Battle of Iuka and the Second Battle of Corinth, as part of Brig.
+Gen. Frank Crawford Armstrong's cavalry brigade in Maj.
+Gen. Sterling Price's Corps.
+They covered the Army's retreat after Confederates failed to retake Corinth.
+His orders next took his regiment to Washington County, Mississippi.
 There he guarded local plantations and observed troop movements in and around Vicksburg, Mississippi.
 After the fall of Vicksburg, both his regiment and the 28th Mississippi Cavalry harassed and skirmished units under General William Tecumseh Sherman who were advancing on Confederate-held positions.

 Commissioned as brigadier general in September 1863, Adams was assigned command of a brigade composed of both his regiment and the command of Colonel Logan.
 In February 1864, he was ordered to attack General Sherman's advance on Meridian, Mississippi.
 Near the end of the war, he operated alongside General Nathan Bedford Forrest in Alabama.
 He and his brigade surrendered near Ramsey Station, Sumter County, Alabama, on May 4, 1865.
 His farewell address was delivered to his command two days later.
 His parole is dated Gainesville, Alabama, May 12, 1865.